Big Button - Part 9 - Rust Development Workflow

 Setup

-1. Open the project’s root directory in the IDE.
+1. Open the project’s root directory in your IDE.

-2. Open up the first terminal for code warnings/error monitoring.
+2. Open one terminal for code warnings/error monitoring.

 3. Run the following command in this first terminal: